Health and Exercise Studies

 Minor in Coaching Education

-The Department of Health and Exercise Studies offers a 17 credit hour Minor in Coaching Education designed to prepare students to assume coaching responsibilities with a sound theoretical and practical background.
-The minor provides students with a foundation of essential coaching skills and concepts as well as the basic principles of coaching philosophy, sport psychology, sport management, and prevention and care of sport related injury.
+The Department of Health and Exercise Studies offers a 16 credit hour Minor in Coaching Education designed to prepare students to assume coaching responsibilities with a sound theoretical and practical background.
+The minor provides students with a foundation of essential coaching skills and concepts as well as the basic principles of coaching philosophy, sport psychology, sport management, and prevention and care of sport-related injury.
 The practical application of sport science, physiology, and kinesiology, as well as strategies involved in coaching specific sports, are also addressed.
-For additional information, contact Keith Howard at email@example.com.Back To Top
+For additional information, contact Keith Howard at firstname.lastname@example.org.

 Minor in Health